davidwisch/physicscode/site/involved/index.markdown

 * [Hacking the Code](#hacking)
 * [Submitting your Changes](#submitting)

-**NOTE:** It is also reccomended that you read the [Style Guide](/involved/style.html) before submitting any changes to make sure that your changes are compatible.
+**NOTE:** It is also recommended that you read the [Style Guide](/involved/style.html) before submitting any changes to make sure that your changes are compatible.

 <a name="technology"></a>
 ## Technology
 <div class="to-top"><a href="#top">(Top of Page)</a></div>
 <div style="clear: both;"></div>

 We've worked very hard to keep the technology behind *Physicscode* simple and straightforward.
 We want people to be able to contribute quickly and with as little a learning curve as possible.
-That being said, there are a few technologies that you'll need to become framiliar with.
+That being said, there are a few technologies that you'll need to become familiar with.

 ### Need to Know

 * **git** - [Git](http://git-scm.com) is a version control system that we use to keep track of all of our code.
-It has a slight learning curve but is an absolutly essential tool when contributing to *Physicscode*.
+It has a slight learning curve but is an absolutely essential tool when contributing to *Physicscode*.
 Awesome tutorials can be found [here](http://help.github.com/), [here](http://www.kernel.org/pub/software/scm/git/docs/gittutorial.html), [here](http://help.github.com/forking/), and [here](http://progit.org/).

 * **GitHub** -  [GitHub](http://github.com) hosts all of the code that powers *Physicscode*.
-This is where all of the contributers submit their code, discuss new features, manage todo lists, etc.  If you're serious about contributing to *Physicscode*, you should create a GitHub account and become framilar with git and the GitHub interface.
+This is where all of the contributers submit their code, discuss new features, manage to-do lists, etc.  If you're serious about contributing to *Physicscode*, you should create a GitHub account and become familiar with git and the GitHub interface.

 * **Jekyll** - [Jekyll](http://jekyllrb.com) is a static site generator.
 We don't directly write *Physicscode* in HTML.
 Instead we write our content in Markdown (see next bullet) and let Jekyll build the HTML for us.
-Jekyll lets us write our content simply, efficiently use templates to control look & feel, and perform pesudo-dynamic operations without requring us actually write the site in a dynamic language.
+Jekyll lets us write our content simply, efficiently use templates to control look & feel, and perform pseudo-dynamic operations without requiring us actually write the site in a dynamic language.

-* **Markdown** - [Markdown](http://daringfireball.net/projects/markdow) is a text-to-HTML conversion tool.
+* **Markdown** - [Markdown](http://daringfireball.net/projects/markdown) is a text-to-HTML conversion tool.
 We write all of our [non source code] content in Markdown then let Jekyll transform the Markdown into standard HTML.
 Markdown is exceptionally simple to learn and makes writing content for simple websites as easy as writing any word document (maybe even easier!).

 ### Nice to Know